ldrotos1/NorthernVirginiaFireDepartMapper/README.md

 # NovaFireMapper

-This application is just a fun side project that provides a simulated fire department operations dashboard for the northern Virginia area.
+A web mapping application that provides access to information about fire departments in Northern Virginia and simulates responses to emergency incidents.